 Below is a list of some of the national and international commemorative dates relevant to BPW's mandate.

-***Click here to view and download the complete list of dates.***
+Click here to view and download a more extensive list of dates that includes website resources and brief descriptions.

 National Human Trafficking Awareness Day - February 22 | #KnowHumanTrafficking